-- In a large mixing bowl, beat together the cream and sugar until creamy, 2-3 minutes.
+- In a large mixing bowl, beat together the cream cheese and sugar until creamy, 2-3 minutes.
 Beat in the eggs, one at a time, until smooth.
-Beat in the cream and vanilla.
+Beat in the heavy cream and vanilla.

 - Remove half of the batter and place in a bowl.
 Beat in the melted chocolate until blended.
 Set aside.